rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/1-sealed-secrets.md

 git push
 ```

-🪄 Log in to ArgoCD - you should now see the SealedSecret unsealed as a regular k8s secret
+🪄 Log in to ArgoCD - you should now see the SealedSecret unsealed as a regular k8s secret.

 You might notice that the `git-auth` secrets fails to sync: